bkrepp-ctps/balancedVolumes/README.md

 7. jquery.scrollTo.js version 2.1.2 (see http://flesler.blogspot.com/2007/10/jqueryscrollto.html)
 8. Google Maps JavaScript API version 3.x (see https://developers.google.com/maps/documentation/javascript/tutorial)
 9. ctpsGoogleMapsUtils.js version 2.0 (see https://github.com/bkrepp-ctps/ctpsGoogleMapsUtils)

+The code and data in this repository were eveloped as part of UPWP Project #13291 of the Boston Region Metropolitan Planning Organization for Federal Fiscal Year 2019.